josuneha/AzureBigData-analytics/Hands-on-Lab/Setup.md

     - Password: Password.1!!

+7.  **If you cannot Remote Desktop into the DSVM** due to the following error, **"CredSSP encryption oracle remediation"**, do one of the following:

+    - Option 1: Follow this link to workaround the issue: <https://support.microsoft.com/en-us/help/4295591/credssp-encryption-oracle-remediation-error-when-to-rdp-to-azure-vm>

+    - Option 2: Install the [Microsoft Remote Desktop app](https://www.microsoft.com/store/productId/9WZDNCRFJ3PS) from the Microsoft Store.
+The CredSSP issue appears to only affect the Remote Desktop Connection client installed with Windows.

-7. Using Firefox (already installed on the machine), download the Azure Machine Learning Workbench from:
+8. Using Firefox (already installed on the machine), download the Azure Machine Learning Workbench from:

     <https://aka.ms/azureml-wb-msi>

         **NOTE: Do not** use the AzureML Workbench Setup link that is present on the desktop.
 This will download an old version of the Workbench.

-8. Double-click the downloaded file to install the Workbench.
+9. Double-click the downloaded file to install the Workbench.

-9. At the **Open File – Security Warning** dialog, select **Run**.
+10. At the **Open File – Security Warning** dialog, select **Run**.

     ![Select Run from the Azure Machine Learning Workbench security dialog](media/azure-ml-workbench-security-warning.png)

-10. Step through all the prompts leaving all values at their defaults to complete the Workbench installation.
+11. Step through all the prompts leaving all values at their defaults to complete the Workbench installation.
 The installation will take about **25 minutes**.
 Use the **X** to close the install when it is finished.

     ![Let the Azure ML Workbench installation run to completion, then use the X to close the install](media/azure-ml-workbench-install-successful.png)